tomasherceg/dotvvm-docs/Pages/how-to-start-dnx.md

 <img src="{imageDir}how-to-start-dnx_img1.png" alt="Creating a new DotVVM app with ASP.NET Core" />

-After you confirm the selection, Visual Studio will create the project and install all NuGet packages required by DotVVM automatically.
+After you confirm the selection, **Visual Studio** will create the project and install all required NuGet packages.